 Keep it brief, objective, polite and as short as possible.
 Stick to the facts while highlighting the need for urgent action.

+It’s a good idea to start local, outline your vision for bike riridng in your local community.
 If you’re unsure about the content of your letter or email, Bicycle Network’s Federal Election priority paper is a good place to start.
 It’s full of quick and reliable information about bike riding as well as priorities for the incoming government.